 “We are seeing numbers that we have never seen in our 11 year history in terms of people going to multiple sites,” Anne Mauler, Soapy Joe’s vice president of marketing, told CoinDesk in an interview.
 “They are blowing it out of the water.”

 In the two and a half months since the promotion began, Soapy Joe’s customers have minted more than 10,000 NFTs between around 2,000 wallets.
-Mauler says the company has also seen a 10% increase in membership since the start of the promotion, with the amount of customers visiting more than four locations increasing significantly.
+Mauler says the company has also seen a 10% increase in web users since the start of the promotion, with the amount of customers visiting more than four locations increasing significantly.

 The NFTs themselves are based on the design of the air fresheners Soapy Joe’s has always given out with every wash, which have become a cult collectible among the company’s loyal “Soapy Squad.”
 Mauler described the admiration for the physical air fresheners as “like NFTs in real life.”